Stella Rimington: Post-MI5

 Rimington's work after leaving MI5 had been as a non-executive director for companies such as Marks & Spencer and BG Group.

 Rimington published her memoirs, entitled Open Secret, in 2001.
 In 2004, her first novel, At Risk, about a female intelligence officer, Liz Carlyle, was published.
 A series of further novels followed.

 In 2004, she continued her interest in archives, fostered by her early career, through involvement with the Archives Task Force, where she visited a number of archives through the country and contributed to the report for the future strategy of archives in the UK.

 In 2005, she spoke out against national ID cards.
 She also described the US response to the 9/11 attacks as a "huge overreaction".
 In 2009, Rimington expressed concerns that the Brown administration was not "recognis[ing] that there are risks, rather than frightening people in order to be able to pass laws which restrict civil liberties, precisely one of the objects of terrorism: that we live in fear and under a police state."
 Rimington claimed that MI5 files collected by her predecessors had been destroyed, but without clarifying whether this took place during her appointment as Director General, or as part of her later involvement with the Archives Task Force.

 In 2009, Rimington received an Honorary Degree of Doctor of Social Science from Nottingham Trent University in recognition of her support for openness about the work of the secret service.

 She was chair of the judges for the 2011 Man Booker Prize.
 She and her fellow judges were widely criticised for focusing on "readability" rather than literary quality.
 Rimington responded during her speech at the Booker ceremony with a "diatribe" in which she compared British literary critics to the KGB.

 Personal life and death

 In 1963, she married John Rimington, whom she knew from school.
-In 1984, they separated.
-They had two daughters.
-They did not divorce because it "seemed a faff", and in later life reconciled, living together during the COVID lockdown of 2021.
-Rimington commented "It's a good recipe for marriage, I'd say: split up, live separately, and return to it later".
+They had two daughters and separated in 1984.
+They did not divorce, as it "seemed a faff", and later reconciled, living together during the COVID lockdown of 2021.
+She commented: "It's a good recipe for marriage, I'd say: split up, live separately, and return to it later".

-Rimington died on 3 August 2025, at the age of 90.
+Rimington died on 3 August 2025, aged 90.